 Rabindranath Tagore renounced the title of honor awarded by the British to protest against the massacre at the Jaliawala Bagh in 1919.

 Rabindranath Tagore was a great lover of India.
 He raised his voice against the British.
 He fought the war for freedom through his writings.
 He was a great educationist also.
 He founded the Vishwabharati in 1901.
 It has become a famous university in the world.
 He wanted to make India home to culture and education.

 For Tagore, the great objective of education was “to know the man and to make oneself known to man”.
 Jeevan Smriti is the autobiography of Rabindranath Tagore.

 In 1915, Tagore was awarded Knighthood by the British Monarch George V, but he surrendered it in 1919 as a protest against the Jalianwalla Bagh Massacre.

-Ravindranath Tagore was a great lover of his country, of humanity, and children in particular.
+Rabindranath Tagore was a great lover of his country, of humanity, and children in particular.
 Tagore believed in non-violence and rejected traditionalism as much as western chauvinism.
-The Indian National Anthem ‘Jana Gana Mana’ was written by Ravindranath Tagore.
+The Indian National Anthem ‘Jana Gana Mana’ was written by Rabindranath Tagore.

 Ravindra Nath Tagore also set up the Shantiniketan with the money he got from Nobel Prize.
 He gave up the title of ‘Sir’ as a protest against the Jalianwala Bagh Tragedy in 1919.
 India has never produced a great poet like Rabindranath Tagore.
 Evidently, He was the greatest poet after Kalidas.
 He died on 7 Aug.
 1941.